Hang Ten

 - made of one piece of Mahogany or Limba (Korina) – except for the headstock’s scarf joint

-- 24 fret fretboard (Ebony or Brazilian Rosewood) with a compound radius from 12″ to ∞ (flat) on a very thin and wide steel reinforced neck
+- 24 fret fretboard (Ebony or Brazilian rosewood) with a compound radius from 12″ to ∞ (flat) on a very thin and wide steel reinforced neck (when Mahogany)

 - the later ones have custom made pickups, fully epoxied, and switchable between humbucker and single coil sound without any hum or microphony

 What all have in common are the German Schaller M6 tuners (the first 1967/68 edition).
-Regularly the Bill Lewis Custom did not have a vibrato – some few have and most of them may have been added later.
+Regularly the Bill Lewis Custom did not have a vibrato – only very few have.

-One step more custom: master volume and one volume and one tone per Dual Range pickup (5 knobs instead of 3), pickup selector switch at the upper horn.
+1971 Bill Lewis Custom with Dual Range pickups – one step more custom: master volume and one volume and one tone per pickup (5 knobs instead of 3), pickup selector switch at the upper horn

 The sound of the Bill Lewis Custom